Philadelphia Main Line: Demographics

 There is no collective data for the Main Line, so all data is by ZIP Code.
-In comparison, the median family income and home price for the state of Pennsylvania are $68,646 and $155,000, respectively.
+The median family income on the Main Line is $192,630.
+In comparison, the median family income for the state of Pennsylvania is $87,500.
 The following ZIP codes are those within the previously mentioned municipalities that make up the Main Line.
-All data, with the exception of average home price, are as of the 2000 census.
-For comparison, the median family income of Beverly Hills, California is $110,040.
+All data are from the 2022 American Communities Survey.

 Transportation

 The Main Line is served by numerous modes of transportation among which are three commuter rail lines operated by SEPTA.
 Connecting the region directly with Center City Philadelphia are the Paoli/Thorndale Line which shares the former Pennsylvania Railroad four track Keystone Corridor grade with Amtrak, and the Manayunk/Norristown Line which operates over the former Reading Railroad Norristown grade.
 The light rail Norristown High Speed Line runs over the Philadelphia and Western Railroad line between 69th Street Transportation Center in Upper Darby and Norristown Transportation Center in Norristown.
 Amtrak's intercity Keystone Service (New York City to Harrisburg) and Pennsylvanian (New York City to Pittsburgh) also serve the region with stops at the jointly operated Amtrak/SEPTA stations at Ardmore and Paoli.

 The main thoroughfare through the Main Line is U.S. Route 30 which follows Lancaster Avenue (formerly the Philadelphia and Lancaster Turnpike) running east to west and serves as the backbone of the region by connecting a large majority of its towns and municipalities.
 Other highways serving the area are the Schuylkill Expressway (I-76) which connects it to Philadelphia, and the Blue Route (I-476) which runs north to south connecting the region with the Northeast Extension and the Pennsylvania Turnpike to the north, and to Philadelphia International Airport and I-95 to the south.
-Along the northern edge of the Main Line, US 202 runs from the Schuylkill Expressway in a southwesterly direction, crossing US 30 in Frazer.
+Along the northern edge of the Main Line, US 202 runs from I-76 in a southwesterly direction, crossing US 30 in Frazer.

 SEPTA also commissions suburban buses on Routes 105 and 106 to run from the 69th Street Transportation Center in Upper Darby to Rosemont (Route 105) and Paoli (Route 106).
 These buses run almost entirely along Lancaster Avenue.

 SEPTA also offers light rail service through the Norristown High Speed Line.
 The Norristown High Speed Line runs along the Main Line from Upper Darby to Ithan Avenue Station and Villanova Station before making a northward turn at the junction of Lancaster Avenue and the Blue Route toward Norristown.